 The following sample images are comprised of two images placed into two layers, lying on top of each other.
 The different blend modes were then applied.

-The following modes can be found primarily in Hair and Sketch and Toon materials.
+The following modes can, for example, be found in Hair and Sketch and Toon materials, and Nodes.

 A mix between Self-Blend and Multiply, depending on the background color.

-The brightness of the blended pixels is used to brighte (Lighten) or darken (Dodge) the background pixels.
+The brightness of the blended pixels is used to brighten (Lighten) or darken (Dodge) the background pixels.

 Color values are added or subtracted per RGB channel.